nielslange/smntcs-free-gift-for-woocommerce/readme.txt

 Yes, you can create multiple gifts.

 = I have multiple gifts set up.
-Can my customer choose his gift? =
+Can my customers choose their gift? =

 No, at the moment a random gift will be assigned.